yestobetter/betterfastermedia2/STATIC_DEPLOYMENT_GUIDE.md

-# BetterFaster Media Static Site Deployment Guide
+# TwoBirdsPress Static Site Deployment Guide

-This guide explains how to build and deploy the static version of the BetterFaster Media website.
+This guide explains how to build and deploy the static version of the TwoBirdsPress website.

 ## Building the Static Site